choiHenry/dartAPI/README.md

 Program scrapes Equity Ownership Status('소유지분현황') sections of these reports for 2019-2020 using [open dart api](https://www.egroup.go.kr/egps/wi/stat/kap/appnSttusList.do) and process data in accordance with the research purpose of [Research Center for Market and Gorvenance](rcmg.snu.ac.kr).

-The lists of designated LBG and the representing firm is in 'group_list' directory.
+The lists of designated LBG and the representing firm are in 'group_list' directory.

-The raw data for each firm parsed directly from web page is stored in 'raw' directory.
+The raw data sets for each firm parsed directly from web page are stored in 'raw' directory.

-The final data is in 'out' directory.
+The final datasets are in 'out' directory.

-The confirm data is in confirm directory.
+The confirm datasets are in confirm directory.

 ### program